pinterest/typespec/packages/graphql/letter-to-santa/optionality.md

 As recently as Feb 4, 2025, we're still looking for a way to [make this behavior more explicit](https://github.com/microsoft/typespec/discussions/5759#discussioncomment-12057390).

+**There is no current way for a TypeSpec developer to specify optionality/requiredness based on context.**

 # Proposal

 The proposed solution consists of three new expressions: